hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/20-how-minuchihr-attacked-the-host-of-tur.md

 The captains of the host, the valiant chiefs,

-Drew up before the lion-prince and said : —
+Drew up before the lion-prince and said :

-"We are but slaves and live to serve the Shah,
+> We are but slaves and live to serve the Shah,
+>

-Will do his will and with our swords make earth
+> Will do his will and with our swords make earth
+>

-Run like Jihiin."
+> Run like Jihiin.

 They went back to their tents, v.
 109